Skip to content

 What it does

-Checks for function docstrings that do not include documentation for all explicitly raised exceptions.
+Checks for function docstrings that do not document all explicitly raised exceptions.

 Why is this bad?